Malik Monk NBA Playoffs Player Props: Kings vs. Warriors

-Malik Monk could make a big impact for the Sacramento Kings at 10:00 PM on Wednesday versus the Golden State Warriors in the 2023 NBA Playoffs.
+Malik Monk will hope to make a difference for the Sacramento Kings at 8:00 PM on Friday versus the Golden State Warriors in the 2023 NBA Playoffs.

-Now let's break down Monk's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's break down Monk's prop bets, and some stats and trends to help you make good wagers.

 Malik Monk Prop Bets vs. the Warriors